daria-huro0925/goit-hw-2/README.md

 # goit-hw-2

-It's my the best project!
+This is my first project